xitop/edzed/docs/sblocks.rst

   - ``'abort'``
     Abort the simulation due to an error.
 An ``'error'`` item is expected to be included in the event data.
-Its value can be an :exc:`Exception` object or just an error message.
+Its value may be an :exc:`Exception` object or just an error message.

   A ControlBlock named ``'_ctrl'`` will be automatically created if